agjarv/MDEF/docs/term02/digitalprototyping.md

 ![](../images/term-02/digital-prototype/voronoibutterflyblue.png)
 Voronoi tessellated butterflies

-I was using some similar designs last year during Fabricademy that I #D printed onto fabric during the [Computational Couture](https://class.textile-academy.org/2022/amanda-jarvis/assignments/week07/) week.
+I was using some similar designs last year during Fabricademy that I 3D printed onto fabric during the [Computational Couture](https://class.textile-academy.org/2022/amanda-jarvis/assignments/week07/) week.
 Before when I made them I had to start with a square of the tesselation and then cut the shape out that I wanted each time.
 With this parametric version I can import any SVGs and convert them to this pattern that is nice for 3D printing on fabrics.
+I also have sliders to control the numbers of points, height of extrusion, and seed pattern so I can adjust depending on the look I am going for.

 ### Files